 Van Meter, the owner of Design Ideas, said he was happy with how the lawsuit turned out, although he was upset that it ever needed to be filed in the first place.
 Prior to their pricing dispute, both Meijer and T.J.
 Maxx had been good long-time customers of Design Ideas and it’s always sad to see a good relationship end.
 Van Meter also said it seemed like an unusual position to be taken by Meijer, which is family owned.

 Super Lawyers named Illinois business trial attorney Peter Lubin a Super Lawyers in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over a quarter of a century of experience in litigating complex class action, copyright, non-compete agreement, trademark, and libel suits, consumer rights and many different types of business and commercial litigation disputes including lawsuits between businesses or between shareholders and owners of the same business.
 Our Schaumburg, Des Plaines, Naperville and Oak Brook business dispute lawyers handle emergency business law suits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.